Why Are Ionic Substances Brittle? Understanding the Crystal Lattice Structure

 -

-Critical Point: However, as the stress increases, the ions start to shift significantly.
+Critical Point: Still, as the stress increases, the ions start to shift significantly.
 This displacement brings ions of like charge into closer proximity.
 This is crucial because the electrostatic repulsion between like charges becomes dominant.

 -